stfc/PSyclone/doc/developer_guide/psy_data.rst

 Jinja Support in the Base Class
 +++++++++++++++++++++++++++++++
+Code written for a PSyData library is often very repetitive.
+For example, an implementation of ``PreDeclareVariable`` must be provided for each data type.
+For LFRic that can easily result in over 10 very similar subroutines (3 basic types integer, 4- and 8-byte reals; and 4- and 8-byte arrays of one to four dimensions).
+In order to simplify the creation of these subroutine the templating language Jinja is being used.
+Jinja allows to create code based on an template, which makes it possible to maintain just one template implementation of a subroutine, from which the various Fortran-type specific implementation will be generated.

+Jinja is used in the generic base class ``PSyDataBase``, and the base class for all ``ReadOnly`` libraries.
+It is not required that any library using one of these base classes uses itself Jinja.
+For example, the ReadOnly library for dl_esm_inf is not using Jinja (except for processing the base class templates of course), while the ReadOnly library for LFRic does.
+In case of dl_esm_inf, there were only 5 data types that need to be supported, so it was easy to just list these 5 functions in a generic interface.
+LFRic on the other hand uses many more Fortran basic types, so it uses Jinja to create the code that declares the generic interfaces.
+The additional advantage is that if new data types are required by LFRic (e.g. if 5-dimensional arrays are used), there will be no code change required (except for declaring the new types in the Makefile).

-The base class ``PSyDataBaseType`` is contained in ``lib/psy_data_base.jinja``.
+The PSyData base class ``PSyDataBaseType`` is contained in ``lib/psy_data_base.jinja``.
 It is processed with the script ``process.py``, which will print the processed file to stdout.
-The ``Makefile`` will automatically create the file ``psy_data_base.f90`` from the jinja template and compile it.
-For convenience if jinja is not installed on a system, a processed version of ``psy_data_base.f90`` is included in ``lib``.
+The ``Makefile`` will automatically create the file ``psy_data_base.f90`` from the Jinja template and compile it.
 If you use the base class in a wrapper library, you have to process the template in your library directory with additional parameters to specify the required types and the prefix.
 Besides the name of the template file to process the ``process.py`` script takes the following parameters: